gvwilson/sensibleadventures/arecibo/arecibo.md

 Turks,
 and even a company of Franks
 who somehow found themselves east of the Black Sea.
-His men have heard him bellow orders as they gallop into battle and sing in a surprisingly melodious voice, but they have never heard him be quite as sarcastic as this.
+His men have heard him bellow orders and sing in a surprisingly melodious voice, but they have never heard him be as sarcastic as this.

-Otgon clears his throat and hefts the golden candlestick he holds as if wondering whether it's too late to hide it behind his back.
+Otgon hefts the golden candlestick he holds as if wondering whether it's too late to hide it behind his back.
 "Yes sir.
 There are some tapestries too, and a samovar.